 Commitment to Equal Employment Opportunities

-[EMPLOYER NAME] complies with Title VII of the Civil Rights Act of 1964, the Illinois Human Rights Act, and all applicable state and local fair employment practices laws, and is committed to providing equal employment opportunities to all individuals, regardless of their religious beliefs and practices or lack thereof.
-Consistent with this commitment, [EMPLOYER NAME] will provide a reasonable accommodation of an applicant's or employee's sincerely held religious belief if the accommodation would resolve a conflict between the individual's religious beliefs or practices and a work requirement, unless doing so would create an undue hardship for [EMPLOYER NAME].
+{d.employeeName} complies with Title VII of the Civil Rights Act of 1964, the Illinois Human Rights Act, and all applicable state and local fair employment practices laws, and is committed to providing equal employment opportunities to all individuals, regardless of their religious beliefs and practices or lack thereof.
+Consistent with this commitment, {d.employeeName} will provide a reasonable accommodation of an applicant's or employee's sincerely held religious belief if the accommodation would resolve a conflict between the individual's religious beliefs or practices and a work requirement, unless doing so would create an undue hardship for {d.employeeName} .

 Requesting a Religious Accommodation

-If you believe you need an accommodation because of your religious beliefs or practices or lack thereof, you should request an accommodation from the [DEPARTMENT NAME] Department.
-You may make the request orally or in writing.
-[EMPLOYER NAME] encourages employees to make their request in writing [on [EMPLOYER NAME]'s religious accommodation request form] and to include relevant information, such as:
+If you believe you need an accommodation because of your religious beliefs or practices or lack thereof, you should request an accommodation from the {d.departmentName} Department.
+You may make the request orally or in writing. {d.employeeName} encourages employees to make their request in writing [on {d.employeeName} 's religious accommodation request form] and to include relevant information, such as:

 A description of the accommodation you are requesting.